 Melodie’s super beautiful.
 When I first saw her, I wanted to see her again.
 I hardly ever see really beautiful females.
-I see pretty ones, hot ones, but hardly ever see a woman that just makes me turn my head and think wow she is stunning.
+I see pretty ones, hot ones, but hardly ever see a woman that just makes me turn my head and think wow she’s stunning.
 I think that people like her who are super attractive just want the world to see something other than their looks.
 They want other aspects of their personality to shine through.
 Sometimes, I feel like if I just be really quirky it will compensate for my lack of looks.
 Of course this never works.

 On the way home I take a shortcut through an empty lot.
 Once it contained a drive-in cinema, but with the rise of multiplexes it went out of business and was abandoned years ago.
 It’s been gone for as long as I can remember.
 In its place there’s just this: an empty wasteland.
 The picture screen has been torn down.
 Cracked concrete slabs, grass sprouting from the ruins, and at intervals, bent, misshapen poles sticking from the ground like blighted seedlings.
-Only a few reminders linger; pleasant childhood memories.
+Only a few reminders linger, as if pleasant childhood memories.

 I love these places, even today.
 There’s something about them.
 Often I’ll come here, just sit in the lot and wonder what it must have been like.
 I guess they’re something I missed out on.
 I can imagine all the kids who must have come here to watch those simple B-movies, or make out in the back of their parent’s cars.
 Did they ever know what they had before it was gone?
 The drive-in is passing from our vocabulary.